MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 - A local copy of product data.
 The [Azure-Samples/rag-data-openai-python-promptflow repository on GitHub](https://github.com/Azure-Samples/rag-data-openai-python-promptflow/) contains sample retail product information that's relevant for this tutorial scenario.
 Specifically, the `product_info_11.md` file contains product information about the TrailWalker hiking shoes that's relevant for this tutorial example.
 [Download the example Contoso Trek retail product data in a ZIP file](https://github.com/Azure-Samples/rag-data-openai-python-promptflow/raw/refs/heads/main/tutorial/data/product-info.zip) to your local machine.

 - A **Microsoft.Web** resource provider registered in the selected subscription, to be able to deploy to a web app.
+For more information on registering a resource provide, see [Register resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1).

 ## Add your data and try the chat model again